Isiah Kiner-Falefa Preview, Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 18th-ranked team ERA among all league pitching staffs (4.36).
+- The Red Sox have a 4.34 team ERA that ranks 18th across all league pitching staffs.

-- The Red Sox will send Crawford (5-6) to the mound to make his 16th start of the season.
-He is 5-6 with a 3.70 ERA and 89 strikeouts in 90 2/3 innings pitched.
+- Winckowski will take the mound to start for the Red Sox, his first this season.

-- The righty's most recent appearance was on Sunday against the Detroit Tigers, when he went 4 2/3 innings, surrendering two earned runs while allowing three hits.
+- The 25-year-old right-hander has 44 appearances out of the bullpen this season.

-- In 23 games this season, the 27-year-old has put up a 3.70 ERA and 8.9 strikeouts per nine innings, while giving up a batting average of .232 to opposing batters.
+- In 44 appearances this season, he has a 3.20 ERA and 7.9 strikeouts per nine innings, while opponents are hitting .283 against him.

 © 2023 Data Skrive.
 All rights reserved.